mathmul/diff-ergo-sum/README.md

 - [ ] Add `DiffEndpointsTests` (integration-level)
 - [ ] Implement diff endpoints

+### Technical Debt / Future Refactor

+Temporary test hooks (e.g., ResetRepository) exist to support isolated TDD runs.
+These must not exist in production builds.
+Once dependency injection (DI) is introduced, the InMemoryDiffRepository should be replaced by an injected instance (e.g., AddSingleton) and test environments should get their own scoped or transient repository.

+- [x] Temporary static repository for in-memory storage
+- [x] Temporary ResetRepository() used in tests for state isolation
+- [ ] Refactor to use proper DI-based repository lifetime management
+- [ ] Register InMemoryDiffRepository via DI in Program.cs (AddSingleton or AddScoped)
+- [ ] Remove static instance and ResetRepository() helper before production
+- [ ] Replace manual repository instantiation with constructor injection in DiffController

 ## Initial setup done

 This is only for Descartes' reference, and would usually not be a part of the repository.